- Extended Catalogue Entry

 This portraitback to top

 The writer and reformer Hannah More was in her seventies at the time this portrait was painted.
-The most striking part of her outfit is the layered 'Van Dyck' ruff collar and high-crowned, frilled muslin cap tied under the chin and trimmed with abundant silk ribbons.
+In her letters, More described her objections to sitting for this portrait: 'Morally and physically it is grievous to me ...
+I object, in a moral point of view, that so much time out of my little fragment of life should be so spent'.
+The letter on the table is addressed to William Wilberforce, the friend who inspired her support for anti-slavery after they met in 1787.
+The most striking part of her outfit is the layered 'van Dyck' ruff collar and high-crowned, frilled muslin cap tied under the chin and trimmed with abundant silk ribbons.
 These were a popular form of indoor head wear.
 With them she wears a simple silk day dress with a high waistline, smooth ungathered shoulders and muslin frills at the wrists.
 Over the top of this is wrapped a shawl of silk or fine wool with fashionably patterned borders and ends.
 In her right hand she holds a scent bottle.

 Related worksback to top